-Grand Canyon National Park and Unesco Heritage Site
+Grand Canyon National Park: A Breathtaking UNESCO Heritage Site of Natural Wonder

 The Grand Canyon is one of the most popular national parks in the United States, but did you know that it is also designated as a Unesco World Heritage Site?
 Established as a world heritage site in 1979, the Grand Canyon is also considered one of the seven natural wonders of the world.
 This amazing attraction has been the top tourist destination in Arizona and is visited by over five million people annually from all around the world.
 For travelers coming from around the world wanting to experience the best of the United States, the Grand Canyon is typically at the top of their bucket list and highlight in visiting a US national park.
 Check out the highlights below to visiting the Grand Canyon National Park and Unesco Heritage Site.